Program: Astronomy (MS, PhD)

 Or, if the program did engage in assessment activities, please add any other important information here.

-The Astronomy MS and PhD Degree programs continue to be undergoing a thorough review (Fall 2013 - Spring 2015) as part of our plan to form a School of Astrophysics, as recommended by our external Visiting Committee, which reported on the health and effectiveness of the UH-Manoa undergraduate and graduate teaching programs.
-This past year, our emphasis was on establishing new undergaraduate programs in Astronomy (BA) and Astrophysics (BS), which were formally approved by the BOR just this past September (2014).
-We have now turned our attention to carrying out a complete assessment of the MS and PhD programs (to be completed in Spring 2015).
+The Astronomy MS and PhD Degree programs will be undergoing a thorough review during the coming year (2013) as part of our plan to form a School of Astrophysics, as recommended by our external Visiting Committee, which reported on the health and effectiveness of the UH-Manoa undergraduate and graduate teaching programs.
+We will provide a complete assessment of the MS and PhD programs next year (2013), along with an assessment of our new undergraduate BA Astronomy and BS Astrophysics degree programs, which we hope will be approved for a Fall'2013 start.